MustafaMM/SpeedCollectorGame/README.md

 # SpeedCollectorGame

+Coin Collector is a simple Unity made game with the goal of collecting as many coins as possible while minimizing time as well as maximizing health.
+At the end of the game a score is calculated, and the players goal is to get the highest score possible!

 To view gameplay footage, simply use the mp4 file.
 No other steps are necessary.

 To view the game in Unity: